Personal Injury Attorney in Houston, Texas

 If you have been seriously injured or are unsure as to the outcome of your injury, then an experienced personal injury attorney should always be consulted before you give any statements or sign any papers of any kind and as soon after your injury as possible.

 In a serious injury case, you are better off hiring an attorney as soon as possible.
-Most firms offer a free consultation with no obligation therefore you have nothing to lose by consulting an attorney before you accept the insurance company offer.
+Most firms offer a free consultation with no obligation therefore you have nothing to lose by consulting an attorney before you accept the insurance company's offers.

 There is a statute of limitations that requires you to file suit within a specific period of time, depending upon the circumstances of your case, or else you will be prohibited from obtaining any compensation for your injuries.
 An attorney will be able to help you keep within the statute of limitations.